 I GOT AN EMAIL SAYING THAT I WON THE LOTTERY; IS IT LEGITIMATE?

 NO. It is a common scam.
-We get over 100 emails each week asking this question.
-We get over 100 telephone calls each week asking this question. this has gone on for the last several years.
+We get over 100 emails letters and phone calls each week asking this question; and this has gone on for several years.
 We even get emails sent here telling us that we've won the Powerball.
 You never have to send money to collect a legitimate lottery prize.
 You should never reply to these emails.
 You should never send money to these people.
 You should never give your bank account number or your mother's maiden name to anyone.
 You should never run with scissors.
 You may even be sent a check to cover the costs and then be asked to wire back some money.
 But the check will bounce (sometimes not for months and then you are charged with writing bad checks).
 It is best not to respond or you can be put on a list to receive other scams.
-Progress is being made in catching these crooks (on May 23, 2006, the U.S. Justice Department announced 565 arrests in lottery and sweepstakes scams; on August 5, 2006 a scam ring leader was arrested in Nigeria), but there are many crooks still out there.

 Go to this link to see some common lottery scams - your exact sample may not be there, but it is still a scam; the scammers keep changing things a bit:

-If you still want to respond to these emails, consider these headlines:
+If you still want to respond to these emails, consider these headlines:.br>